babunairofficial/javaScript/doItYourself/README.md

 # Chapter 56: Target All Elements by Tag Name
     Learned how to select multiple elements using getElementsByTagName().
     Explored accessing and looping through collections of elements.
+# Chapter 57: Target Some Elements by Tag Name
+    Learned how to select specific elements from a group returned by getElementsByTagName().
+    Explored accessing elements by index and applying changes selectively.

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!